MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 ##### 2.6 Hypothesis

-> If John uses MyLife to create his comprehensive family report, then he will find the process of compiling, organizing, and presenting his information easier and more efficient, leading to improved performance on his assignment and increased engagement in the learning process.
+> If Jhon uses _MyLife_ to explore identity then they will achieve greater satisfaction with personal decisions, find themselves open to alternatives, engage in meaningul self-development with bot, experience what it is like to encounter some of her experiences in the third person, granting greater perspective to their manifestation in the world.

 ##### 2.6 Key Components of the Hypothesis